 Altitude Qantas Platinum card

-Get 70,000 bonus Qantas Points++ if you spend $4k+ on eligible purchases† within 90 days of new card approval.
+Get up to 80,000 bonus Qantas Points++ if you spend $4k+ on eligible purchases† within 90 days of new card approval.

 Credit criteria and T&Cs apply.